hello@growthengineering.co.uk

 4. Knowledge Sharing

-business impact trainingYou should use social features to safeguard and share the intellectual capital that already exists in your organisation.
+Social features also help to safeguard the intellectual capital that already exists within your organisation.
 Why not create Clubs where staff can share their specialist knowledge and know-how with others?

 All this collaboration and communication feeds into the 20% of learning that comes from social interactions.

 This will also cultivate a knowledge sharing culture.
 Effective knowledge sharing saves Fortune 500 companies up to $31.5 billion annually.
-So, be sure to make the most of it and encourage your people to share their ideas across your learning systems!
+So, be sure to make the most of it and encourage your people to share their ideas.

-Harness the sharing instincts of learners by encouraging them to post their favourite educational videos, learning content or other resources on your learning platform for everyone to see.
+Your learners are your most valuable asset.
+Encourage them to share their favourite educational videos, learning content or other resources on your learning platform for everyone to see.

 Facilitating Formal Learning